- Background and Instructions

 Please be aware that every placed camp must have at least 50’ of border along a street or avenue.
 We will not place a camp buried in the middle of a hub with no access to a street.
 If an existing camp in a village wants to be independent but is not able to have their own street frontage, that camp should be absorbed into another camp.

-5. Why are you doing this?
+4. Why did this transition happen?
 Why are you forcing us to divide our community?

 Villages in BRC have always been defined as multiple unique but united groups of people under one umbrella identity as a “village”.
 You do not need to arbitrarily divide up your community if there aren’t clear and obvious ways to do so.
 We want to understand and have direct engagement with the different groups (if they exist) and see this as mostly an administrative change.